 Information for students in a risk group

-If you have symptoms that unable you to participate in teaching on campus due to restrictions, you should stay at home until you no longer have any symptoms.
-This also applies if you have performed a negative covid test.
+If you have illness symptoms but have performed a negative covid-test, you must stay at home until you no longer have any symptoms.
 The possbility to adapt teaching and take part of the education via distance depends entirely on the conditions for the individual course.
 Ask your classmates if you can get access to their notes from the lectures you missed.

 Take a test if you have symptoms